Keplyx/cameras-and-drones/README.md

    * Drones makes noises when used
    * Can limit the number of drones/cameras per player
    * Can choose which team can use drones/cameras
+   * Can choose if teammates are allowed to break your drones/cameras